preshlistana/first-git/README.md

 git config --list //Shows all the configuration setting of github profile git config --global user.mail //Ensures that when files are pushed, that it goes to the right account git config --global user.name //Creates a github username in local directory

+Process:

+1. Make the edits to the local file
+2. Save the local file
+3. git commit
+4. git push origin (branch name)